canada-ca/digital-playbook-guide-numerique/views-vues/automated-decision-automatise/en/algorithmic-impact-assessment.md

 </div>

-Governments are increasingly looking to utilize Automated Decision Systems to make, or assist in making administrative decisions.
-However, questions are being raised as to how to adequately assess the impacts that these systems may have on Canadians and federal institutions.
-The aim of the proposed Algorithmic Impact Assessment is to develop a framework to help institutions better understand and mitigate the risks associated with Automated Decision Systems and to provide the appropriate governance, oversight and reporting/audit requirements that best match the type of application being designed.
-The AIA supports the TBS Standard on Automated Decision-Making.
+The aim of the Algorithmic Impact Assessment (AIA) is to develop a framework to help institutions better understand and mitigate the risks associated with Automated Decision Systems.

-In developing this proposed AIA Framework, the following three key goals have been identified:
+In developing the AIA, the following three key goals have been identified:

 - Increase capacity to evaluate the impact of Automated Decision Systems including legal and ethical issues, such as disparate impacts and due process violations;
 - Recommend the appropriate governance, oversight and/or design recommendations to institutions based on their existing or proposed automated decision systems; and